Founder's Story: Paralysis to Professional Dancer

-Though we are still young and trying to figure it all out, in the last couple years I brought Infinite Flow's pro dance troupe to perform 60+ times, taught 200+ inclusive dance classes and workshops, instructed 200+ wheelchair users, and we work with global brands such as Red Bull, Facebook, and Apple Inc as partners.
-Current ongoing programs include Infinite Flow's professional dance troupe; weekly community wheelchair dance classes; Infinite Flow Kids (a kids performance group); community outreach; and our newest program is #DanceForInclusion (initially #InfiniteInclusion) - a program focussed specifically on advocating on inclusion through dance and innovation.
-(See our pilot flashmob HERE).
+Though we are still young and trying to figure it all out, in the last couple years I brought Infinite Flow's pro dance troupe to perform 80+ times, taught 200+ inclusive dance classes and workshops, and we’ve had the opportunity to work with big brands such as Red Bull, Facebook, Apple, Kaiser Permanente, Refinery 29, and Porsche.

 I look forward to growing the company and moving our mission to use dance as a vehicle to mainstream inclusion and eliminate the stigma behind disability.
 If you would like to get involved in being part of or building Infinite Flow, please contact us at InfiniteFlowDance@gmail.com or 949-267-8751.
 Many Blessings!